6502/expr/README.md

 ====
 Tiny library for run-time evaluation of expressions for C++.

-The code is just one include file (no .cpp, no dependencies) providing the class `Expr`.
+The code is just one include file and one cpp file (no dependencies besides standard C++ library) providing the class `Expr`.

 Usage
 -----